sharetribe/design-resources/README.md

 # Sharetribe's Design Resources

-The Sharetribe Web Template designs are available as Sketch files.
+The Sharetribe Web Template designs are available as Sketch and Figma files.
 Speed up your process by using the design files as the basis for customizing the existing marketplace design or completely create your own.

 ## Variations